lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s-prysm.md

 ### Install and Configure NFS

-You can refer to the [guide for NFS installation and configuration on Ubuntu](https://ubuntu.com/server/docs/service-nfs) or follow the instructions below.
+You can refer to the [Ubuntu's documentation: NFS installation and configuration](https://ubuntu.com/server/docs/service-nfs) or follow the instructions below.

 On the machine you plan to run NFS: